awvalenti/bauhinia/coronata/README.md

 ## Usage
 For your convenience, please use [Maven](https://maven.apache.org) or [Gradle](http://gradle.org/).
 There is a free service called [JitPack]( https://jitpack.io/) that allows adding a GitHub project as a dependency.
 It is able to download a released JAR from a repository.
 For non-released versions, it is also able to download the code, compile it and package a JAR.

-For Maven, to use forficata in your project, add this to your pom.xml:
+For Maven, to use coronata in your project, add this to your pom.xml:

 ```xml
 <repositories>